 Interactive has helped Australian companies put business continuity plans in place for the last 12 years, providing services not only for data recovery, but also helping customers with physical business recovery.

-Interactive Director of Data Centre & Business Continuity Clint Seagrave says, "The cost of a single hour of downtime has risen between 25 and 30 per cent annually since 2008.
+Interactive Director of Data Center - Business Continuity Clint Seagrave says, "The cost of a single hour of downtime has risen between 25 and 30 per cent annually since 2008.

 "With many organisations failing to prepare for a disaster with an easily implemented recovery plan, this cost is likely to continue to climb."